Plumbing: Citation (Foundation)

 |PLMB 1121||Tools & Equipment||5 credits|

-Note: Students must achieve a minimum cumulative grade of 70%, which translates to B-, in order to successfully complete the program.
+Note: Students must achieve a 70% (B-) cumulative grade in order to successfully complete the program.

 Students will be required to supply their own CSA approved steel-toed safety shoes or boot, CSA approved hard hat, safety glasses, 1 imperial 1" by 25' measuring tape and 1 metric 25 mm by 8 metres measuring tapes.